dotnet/docs/docs/fsharp/using-fsharp-on-azure/file-storage.md

 ### Copy a file to another file

-Here, we copy a file to another file in the same share.
+Here, you copy a file to another file in the same share.
 Because this copy operation copies between files in the same storage account, you can use Shared Key authentication to perform the copy.

 [!code-fsharp[FileStorage](../../../samples/snippets/fsharp/azure/file-storage.fsx#L100-L101)]

 ### Copy a file to a blob

-Here, we create a file and copy it to a blob within the same storage account.
-We create a SAS for the source file, which the service uses to authenticate access to the source file during the copy operation.
+Here, you create a file and copy it to a blob within the same storage account.
+You create a SAS for the source file, which the service uses to authenticate access to the source file during the copy operation.

 [!code-fsharp[FileStorage](../../../samples/snippets/fsharp/azure/file-storage.fsx#L107-L120)]